 Payments, Cancellations, and Refunds

-To reserve a Safari, a 50% deposit is required for Safaris that commence at least sixty (60) days in the future; final payment is due no later than sixty (60) days prior to commencement.
-Payments can be made by credit card, PayPal, check, or wire transfer.
-A participant’s reservation may be canceled if full payment has not been received at least sixty (60) days prior to departure.
-For reservations made within sixty (60) days of the commencement date, full payment is required when the reservation is accepted by Pamoja Safaris.
+To reserve a Safari, a 30% deposit is required for Safaris that commence at least ninety (90) days in the future; final payment is due no later than ninety (90) days prior to commencement.
+Payments can be made by credit card, debit card, PayPal, Venmo, check, Zelle, ACH or wire transfer.
+A participant’s reservation may be canceled if full payment has not been received at least ninety (90) days prior to departure.
+For reservations made within ninety (90) days of the commencement date, full payment is required when the reservation is accepted by Pamoja Safaris.

 Any airline tickets issued are subject to the carrier’s refund policy.
 Arriving late or leaving a Safari in progress, for any reason whatsoever, will not result in a refund, and no refunds will be made for any unused portions of a Safari.
-Pamoja Safaris reserves the right to cancel any Safari because of inadequate enrollment that makes the Safari economically infeasible to operate or because of good-faith concerns with respect to the safety, health, or welfare of the participants.
-If a Safari is canceled prior to departure, the tour operator will provide the participants with a full refund of monies paid to the tour operator; except in the event that the cancellation is due to a significant event that makes it infeasible to operate the Safari as planned, in which case the tour operator will provide the participants with a refund and/or credit toward a future Safari equivalent to the amount paid to the tour operator.
-If Pamoja Safaris cancels the Safari in progress, the participants will receive a prorated refund based on the number of days not completed on the Safari .
-Except as outlined above when Pamoja Safaris cancels a Safari, Pamoja Safaris and the tour operator have no responsibility for any expenses, including any non-refundable expenses, incurred by the participants in preparing for a cancelled Safari or for any additional arrangements should the participants embark prior to the scheduled group departure date.
+Pamoja Safaris reserves the right to cancel any Safari because of good-faith concerns with respect to the safety, health, or welfare of the participants.
+If a Safari is canceled prior to departure, the tour operator will provide the participants with a full refund of monies paid to the tour operator; except in the event that the cancellation is due to a significant event that makes it infeasible to operate the Safari as planned, in which case the tour operator will provide the participants with a full refund and/or credit toward a future Safari equivalent to the amount paid to the tour operator.
+If Pamoja Safaris cancels the Safari in progress, the participants will receive a prorated refund based on the number of days not completed on the Safari.
+Except as outlined above when Pamoja Safaris cancels a Safari, Pamoja Safaris has no responsibility for any expenses, including any non-refundable expenses, incurred by the participants in preparing for a canceled Safari or for any additional arrangements should the participants embark prior to the scheduled group departure date.

 The itineraries and staff presented in the marketing materials or on the website are subject to modification and change by Pamoja Safaris or the tour operator.
 Every reasonable effort will be made to operate Safaris as planned, but alterations may still occur after final itineraries are sent.